 Additionally, knowing one has ownership of their business property is the only way to secure peace of mind mentality knowing their business is secure and free from the perils of the landlord’s issues and problems.

 However, the one major downside of buying (versus leasing) – the ongoing upkeep, repairs, and the many unexpected expenses that frequently crop up are the sole responsibility of the owner.
 For leaseholders, that would mostly be the responsibility of the landlord, not the tenant.

 In addition, any remodeling or building modifications needed to make the building better suited for a medical or dental facility, such as additional plumbing, networking, or electrical wiring can also add to your property acquisition budget.

 Purchasing commercial property also requires a good, established credit history, which can be a problem for a new practice.
 Commercial lenders will also usually require you to submit a special credit worthiness report from a certified public accountant verifying that you are financially sound before extending the credit needed for the purchase.

-Due to the significant financial commitment of purchasing a commercial property, it is normally not something that should be undertaken by a new or relatively young medical or dental practice.
+Due to the significant financial commitment of purchasing a commercial property, it is normally not something that should be undertaken by a new or relatively new business.

-Fortunes can change very quickly for a new practice, as can the needs of the practice.
+Fortunes can change very quickly for a new business.
 A facility that you purchase today may very well be inadequate for your future needs or, even worse, may add an undue financial burden that can cripple your future growth potential.

-Property purchase is best left to well-established practices with the deep financial reserves needed to bear the burden of debt it will impose on the practice.
-Alternatively, a relatively new practice with two or more partners who can jointly bear the financial burden may also consider property purchase.
+Property purchase is best left to well-established businesses with the deep financial reserves needed to bear the burden of debt it will impose on the practice.
+Alternatively, a relatively new business with two or more partners who can jointly bear the financial burden may also consider property purchase.